-This eGuide sets out to highlight the particular ways in which the online SRF benchmarking criteria can enable strategic leaders in all types of school to maximize the benefits of using education technology to support teaching and enhance learning and incorporates many evidence statements from a variety of schools.
-The ICT Mark is being rebranded as the Naace Mark award from April 2019.
-However, reference to 'ICT Mark schools' is used in this document as that was the name of the award when it was achieved by the schools quoted throughout.
+The 2021 update of the SRF was carried out by a team of six leading assessors including myself.
+It was agreed to keep to the format of the previous version with the six elements remaining the same.
+Recent government statements on home/school links and staff wellbeing were referenced throughout with five new aspects added specifically to address these issues.
+Two of these new aspects appear in the leadership and management element that forms the basis of this guide: given that no school has, at the time of writing, provided evidence for these new aspects, basic evidence statements have been written.
+This eGuide sets out to highlight particular ways in which the online SRF benchmarking criteria can enable strategic leaders in all types of school to maximize the benefits of using education technology to support teaching and enhance learning and incorporates evidence statements from a variety of schools.
+The ICT Mark was rebranded as the Naace Mark award from April 2019.
+Reference to 'ICT Mark schools' is used in this document as that was the name of the award when it was achieved by the schools quoted throughout.